Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 The moderator was polite enough not to make it Question 1.
 But, oh, it was coming.

 This face-off in Hailey, Idaho, wasn't a typical debate night.
 Beforehand, incumbent state Sen. Michelle Stennett, a Democrat, had sought assurances for her safety, fearing riled-up supporters of her Republican opponent, Eric Parker.
-He, in turn, posted guards outside to avoid a ruckus like the one at a recent GOP picnic.
+He, in turn, posted guards outside to avoid a ruckus such as one at a recent GOP picnic.
 That time, a heckler interrupted Parker's speech to call him a domestic terrorist.

 The precautions all go back to what Parker calls "the elephant in the room" in his bid for state office, namely that federal authorities consider him an anti-government extremist who belongs in prison.
-Instead, Parker beat felony charges twice, now leads one of the best-known militia groups in the mountain region, and is currently on the ballot in a rare purple district in bright-red Idaho.
+Instead, Parker beat felony charges twice, now leads one of the best-known militia groups in the mountain region, and is on the ballot in a rare purple district in bright-red Idaho.

 That trajectory – and the alarm it's raising in some Boise political circles – finally came up in Question 8, after property taxes and gun control: "Mr. Parker, in the past you've pled guilty to breaking the law at the 2015 showdown between the Bureau of Land Management at the Bundys' ranch in Nevada."